-Why You Need to Ask Your Parents: "What's your estate plan?"
+Ask Your Parents - "What's your estate plan?"

-/Many people have ‘something’ with regard to estate planning, but often what they have is not complete, not updated, or not sufficient.
+Many people have something with regards to estate planning, but often what they have is not complete, not updated, or not sufficient.
 Children can play an important role by helping their parents get their affairs in order.
 Given that this could potentially be a tough conversation, here are some questions to get you started.

 1. Do you have an Estate plan in place?

 If the answer is yes, what documents do they have?
-The 4 most common are a Will, Trust, and Durable Power of Attorney (DPOA) for Finances and Healthcare.
+The 4 most common are a Will, Trust, Durable Power of Attorney (DPOA) for Finances, and a Healthcare Directive.
 Ask them to review all documents with you to make sure they are signed and up to date.

 If they do not have a plan, encourage your parents to meet with an estate planning attorney.
-My parents were not sure how to get started, so I found 3 estate planning attorneys located near them to make it easy.
-I also offered to attend the meetings on speaker phone to help translate anything they didn’t understand and to make sure they were being heard and having their questions answered.
+My parents were not sure how to get started, so I researched and provided them with 3 local estate planning attorneys.
+I also offered to attend the meetings on speaker phone to help translate anything they didn’t understand.

 2. What will I be required to do?

-Hear from their own words what they would like you to do after their disability or passing.
+Hear from their own words what they would like you to do after their disability or death.
 Then read the documents and make sure the words align with their intentions.
-Confirm that everyone named in the documents has been notified that they will have a role to play.
-Now is the time to speak up if named people would not like to be part of the process.
-Your parents have the option to delegate many tasks to a Professional Fiduciary for a fee, and in some cases, that is the best option.
+Confirm that everyone named in the document has been notified that they will play a role.
+If your parents don’t know who to name, suggest they look into a Professional Fiduciary.

 3. Where are their important documents?